 In the writing and publishing community, weekly link round-ups are very common.
-(See Joel Friedlander and Elizabeth Craig.)
+(See Elizabeth Craig for one example.)
 You can create such lists or round-ups on any theme or category that interests you enough to remain dedicated, enthusiastic, and consistent for the long haul—at least six months to a year, if you want to see a tangible benefit.

 Run regular interviews with people who fascinate you

-Believe it or not, it’s rare to come across an informed, thoughtful, and careful interviewer and interview series (or—not just someone looking to fill a slot or post generic content based on pre-fab questions).
+Believe it or not, it’s rare to come across an informed, thoughtful, and careful interviewer and interview series.

 Think about themes, hooks, or angles for an interview series on your site, and run them on a regular basis—but only as frequently as you have time to invest in a well-researched and quality interview.
 Such series also offer you an excellent way to build your network and community relationships, which has a way of paying off in the long run.